Don’t Allow Fear to Destroy Your Peace

 I have not posted since August.
 Not because I got bored with writing or died.
 (I hope you’re happy I didn’t die!)
 On August 18th, I was on the receiving end of a vaccination shot gone terribly wrong!
 That shot was the cause of four months of constant pain, an emergency room visit, failed treatments, and rotator cuff surgery.

 For the first few weeks after surgery, my husband had to do almost everything for me.
-God bless him he’s a trooper.
+God bless him; he’s a trooper.
 My neighbor has come over several times to fix my hair when I actually cared about what I looked like.

 I know I have been more miserable than necessary because I cannot take pain medications.
 They make me feel physically and mentally whacked.
 I have experienced more pain than ever in my life, including childbirth!
 Seriously.
 Besides, that pain is short-lived, and there’s a blessed little prize at the end – until they’re two, anyway!